 I’m so incredibly grateful to Jo for helping me get unstuck and showing me that there really is a different way.

 Cat is an amazing designer and helped us create all our branding.
 She’s niched herself to help solopreneurs with a social conscience stand out from the crowd.
 Well done Cat!

 Let me know in the comments if any of Cat’s story resonates with you.

 It is a 3.5-hour tour-de-force live seminar into what keeps some of us women stuck around money, what millionaire women do differently, and how you can finally set you and your family free.
-And the best part is a ticket is only £27, and all ticket sale profits support an awesome not-for-profit.

 Our intention is simple.
 To support professional women to handle the day-to-day so they can unleash the bigger impact they feel called to make in the world.